mw439/A02/README.md

 1. Search Up GitHub (or visit: https://github.com/) on your search engine or visit this direct sign up link here:
 - https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home
 2. Make an Account (Create a Username and password)

+# Task: Downloading Github Desktop
+- It is also recommended to dowload the desktop version: https://desktop.github.com/

 # Task: Creating a New Repository
 1. In the upper-right corner of any page(on Github), use the  drop-down menu, and select New Repository.